-Science and Personal Development and the Tutorial Programme provide opportunities for drug education.
+Science and Personal Development Curriculums provide opportunities for drug education.
 Further to this, however, it is the responsibility of all staff to embrace any opportunities to discuss appropriately any issues related to drugs, as such opportunities arise both in and out of the classroom.